manikandan-e/document/multi-host-postcode.md

 ## phosphor-post-code-manager

-phosphor-post-code-manager is the single process based on host discovery for .
+phosphor-post-code-manager is the single process based on host discovery for multi-host.
+This design shall not affect single host for post-code.

 **Host discovery**
      This feature adds to detect when hot plug-able host connected in the slot.